DebaPrasad14/github-userboard/README.md

 # github-userboard

-To use this app in local do as below:
+To use this app in local,follow steps as below:
 1. clone this repo
+2. rm -rf node_modules/ package-lock.json
 2. npm install
 3. npm run serve
+4. Now app is ready for use with the url generated on your machine.